 What is Demand Generation?

-Demand generation is a marketing strategy that focuses on generating interest and positive brand awareness in a company’s product.
-The key is to create sustainable, long-term demand that helps drive lead generation efforts and ultimately fills the prospect pool with potential customers who are genuinely interested in your product.
+Demand generation is a marketing strategy that generates interest and positive brand awareness of a company’s product.
+The key is to create sustainable, long-term demand that helps drive lead generation efforts and fills the prospect pool with potential customers genuinely interested in your product.

 Why is Demand Generation Important?

-Demand generation is important for every business because it creates positive brand awareness.
-The goal of a demand generation strategy is to target ideal audiences with engaging marketing materials and content that not only resonates with them, but establishes your company (and its products) as reliable, trustworthy, and worth investing in.
+Demand generation is essential for every B2B business because it creates positive brand awareness.
+A demand generation strategy aims to target ideal audiences with engaging marketing materials and content that not only resonates with them but establishes your company (and its products) as reliable, trustworthy, and worth investing in.

 People are more likely to purchase products they recognize and know are valuable.
-Referrals and positive reviews help, but aren’t guaranteed, so it’s important to implement an effective demand generation strategy as well.
+Referrals and positive reviews help but aren’t guaranteed, so it’s essential to implement an effective demand generation strategy.

-If you don’t hype up your own company, who will?
-Whether you’re targeting new audiences or engaging with existing customers, make sure you communicate the unique features of your product, show off how it works, and prove that it’s the right choice.
+If you don’t excite your own company, who will?
+Whether you’re targeting new audiences or engaging with existing customers, communicate your product’s unique features, show off how it works, and prove that it’s the right choice.